tallforasmurf/CHIP8IDE/assembler_reference.md

-Note if an assembler source file contains accented characters and symbols that are not in the ASCII set, it will be treated as a binary executable when it is opened, with hilarious results.
+Note if an assembler source file contains accented characters and symbols that are not in the ASCII set, it will be treated as a binary executable when it is opened, with results that may be hilarious but will not be useful.

 ### Statements